argonne-lcf/user-guides/docs/index.md

 - [Cooley](https://www.alcf.anl.gov/support/user-guides/cooley/cooley-overview/index.html): Information on how to use our visualization cluster.
 - [AI Testbed](https://www.alcf.anl.gov/support-center/ai-testbed): Information on how to use our AI Accelerators.
 - [Aurora](https://www.alcf.anl.gov/support-center/aurora): Information on getting your code ready for our upcoming exacale supercomputer.
+- [Services](services/index.html): Information on how to use provided services across clusters.
 - [Facility Policies](https://www.alcf.anl.gov/support-center/facility-policies): Information on our policies and procedures.

 ## How to Get Access